2020 Pinewood Derby – Pack 61

 a. wikiHow: How to Make a Pinewood Derby Racing Car

 Cub Class Racing

-- Parents, Siblings and Family Members are invited to bring their own cars to the check-in table and register for the family racing.
+· Siblings are invited to bring their own cars to the check-in table and register for the family racing.
 There will be heats calculated to determine the 1st - 4thplace winners for this class.

 Boy Scouts of America Pinewood Derby Rules